sliscak/ideas/list.md

 Example(input could be any programming/scripting language or DSL):
 Input: "ENEMY1 ATTACK WIZZARD, DAMAGE:64, WIZZARD HEALTH:100-64"
 Output: "The enemy attacked the wizzard with his dagger.
 The wizzard could not evade the attack and took 64 DMG, but he is still alife!"
+The game(transformer) could infer from the script that the wizzard is still alife.